Fabreeko/Rook/Instructions/readme.md

 We suggest getting all the startup checks and tuning with the PSU sitting next to the printer until you are fairly certain that all is well.
 When you are all set, add the skirts and finally the PSU.

 The wiring process is tedious for sure, but also straight forward.
 Use the MCUs github and follow the printer.cfg here to place all the wires correctly.

+If you have not done wiring for a printer before, watching a couple of videos on YouTube may help.